Anne Swan Moore

 Anne has attracted many private collectors that span the globe, and her artwork is in the corporate collections of CMS Energy, Texas Mostyn Law Firm, and EOG Resources, among others.

 Anne’s art has been featured in numerous art books, magazines, and catalogues.
 Her work was published in New American Paintings in a competition juried by Charlotta Kotick, Curator, Brooklyn Museum.
 Artweek magazine art critic Robert McDonald declared that Anne’s “color sense is sophisticated and pleasing, and her control of the brush is energetic and sure.”
 In the Los Angeles Times, Leah Goldman praised Anne’s work as “evocative.”
 Phyllis Van Doren featured her art in the article “Art Boom” in San Diego Home/Garden.

 In praise of Anne’s art, Renee Phillips, Director/Curator, Manhattan Arts International, New York, NY, wrote: “Anne Swan Moore captures the awe-inspiring positive abundance in the natural world through a robust medley of colorful flowers, fruits, landscapes, wetlands, and more.
 Her vibrant ‘In My Garden’ series is a life-affirming haven of discovery and renewal.
 It is an exquisite fusion of her expert use of color, masterful painting techniques, and her inherent gift to induce healing through art.”

-Early as an abstract painter my focus was on musical energy and movement, later moving to still lifes and landscapes varying them from an impressionistic style to a vividly idealized view.
+Early as an abstract painter my focus was on musical energy and movement, later moving to still lives and landscapes varying from an impressionistic style to a vividly idealized view.